Timeline - Volkswagen's long road to a U.S. Dieselgate settlement

-Sixteen months after admitting in September 2015 that it cheated U.S. diesel emissions tests, Volkswagen (VOWG_p.DE) is still battling regulatory investigations and investors lawsuits, and striving to rebuild its reputation.
+Sixteen months after admitting in September 2015 that it cheated U.S. diesel emissions tests, Volkswagen (VOWG_p.DE) is still battling regulatory investigations, investor and consumer lawsuits, and striving to rebuild its reputation.

+Following are key developments in the scandal, based in part on information disclosed in the company's settlement with the U.S. Justice Department on Jan.
+11, 2017.

+May 2006: VW admitted in the Jan.
+11, 2017, settlement that between May 2006 and November 2015, VW supervisors and VW employees agreed to deceive U.S. regulators and U.S. customers about whether vehicles complied with U.S. emissions standards.

 May 23, 2014: A memo about the ICCT study is prepared for Martin Winterkorn, then VW group CEO, which was included in what the company calls his "extensive weekend email".
 VW says it has not been documented as to whether, or how much, Winterkorn took notice of the memo.